dirb997/php_users_form/README.md

 # Warning:
-* When using the "Built in web-server" on PHPStorm, the delete logic does not work properly sometimes, so I recommend setting the environment by yourself (Will be working in solving this error soon).
+* When using the "Built in web-server" on PHPStorm, the delete logic does not work properly sometimes, so I recommend setting the environment by yourself.
 * There are some cases (or email addresses) in which the email message is not being sent or is directly sent to the spam folder.
+* When the app is run locally with docker, there are some cases in which the database is not created, so even all the pages are deployed, the user information is not shown.